lvmarlowe/lvmarlowe.github.io/README.md

 ## Image Credits

-Most images used in this project have been replaced with licensed third-party images, with credits included in the site footer.
-One original Midjourney-generated home page image remains temporarily while I update the responsive image sizing for that page.
+The images used in this project are licensed third-party images selected with care to support human creators and avoid AI-generated content.
+If you notice an image that does not align with this intent, please contact me so I can correct it.
+Image credits are included in the site footer.

 ---